Smoky Lime Guacamole is an easy guacamole recipe with the flavors of creamy avocado, spicy jalapeno, smoky cumin, bright lime and cilantro.

 - Season with cumin, salt, and lime juice.

 How to use

-Make a big batch of guacamole and you can serve it with breakfast, lunch or dinner!
+Make a big batch of guacamole and serve guacamole with breakfast, lunch or dinner!
 Use guacamole on toast for an easy avocado toast.
 Dollop guacamole on omelettes and other egg dishes.
 Spread on sandwiches and wraps or stir it into soup.
-Add to tacos, burritos and bowls and with braised meats like Chile Verde Pork and Puerto Rican Pork Roast .
+Add to tacos, burritos and bowls and serve guacamole with braised meats like Chile Verde Pork and Puerto Rican Pork Roast .

 How to prevent guacamole from going brown

 I never knew the reason why people would leave the pits in the middle of a gorgeous bowl of guacamole UNTIL my Aunt told me the reason why people leave avocado pits in guacamole.
 It’s because avocado pits prevent the guacamole from browning!
 You can also tightly cover the guacamole, placing a layer of plastic wrap directly on the surface of the avocado dip to prevent guacamole from going brown.

 To refrigerate, wrap tightly in plastic wrap, ensuring it’s touching the surface and add an avocado pit to avoid browning.
 Avocado is best when served at room temperature.

 - ½ small red onion

 - ¼ cup fresh cilantro chopped

 - 2 tablespoons lime juice